hyperledger-cacti/cacti/packages/ledger-plugin/go-ethereum/validator/unit-test/geth-docker/README.md

  README.md
 -->
-# geth-docker
+# BIF-trial(geth-docker)

 ## Explanation
-- The docker container "geth-docker" is required to run the unit-test for Validator of Ethereum-specific Ledger Plugin
+- "geth-docker" is a module required to run "Validator"
-- Immediately after applying geth-docker, it is necessary to perform "a) initialization"
+- Immediately after applying -geth-docker, it is necessary to perform "a) initialization"
 - How to start/stop will be explained follow

 ## a) Initialization